How to Cheer for Sports Teams in Different Languages

 “Bien joué !” literally means “good job!” or “well done!”
 It can also be used to encourage others in your daily lives.
 Another common expression is “Tu peux le faire”, meaning “you can make it”.

-Cheer on athletes in Spanish
+Cheer in Spanish

 Viva literally can sometimes be translated to “long live” in spanish.
 The word is from the Spanish verb vivir, which means to live.
 It can be also translated to hooray which doesn’t have an exact meaning.
 Viva is often paired with a country or a city’s name.